yuschick/country-capitals-game/README.md

 - [ ] Convert to use the JavaScript Fetch API
 - [ ] Find areas to leverage more ES6 syntax
 - [ ] Add a screenshot to the README file
+- [ ] Include an ongoing score counter that is saved in Local Storage

 ## Credits